-These amendments will come into force on 1 July 2026 and will apply to gas carriers constructed on or after 1 July 2016 (including existing ships).
-In addition, to encourage voluntary early implementation before 1 July 2026, MSC.1/Circ.1681 was also approved during this session in conjunction with the adoption of the IGC Code amendments.
+These amendments will come into force on 1 July 2026 and will apply to all gas carriers under the IGC Code, regardless of their construction dates.
+In addition, to encourage voluntary early implementation before 1 July 2026, an MSC circular was also approved during this session in conjunction with the adoption of the IGC Code amendments.